Playup Perth accelerates creative innovation in WA through events and a pilot microgrant support program funded by the City of Perth.

 Visibility Act as a showcase for Perth’s new and cutting edge games and creative innovators

-Outreach Encourage gamers to become game developers themselves.
+Outreach Encourage the public to become makers

 Informing these goals are three core values: inclusivity, accessibility and diversity: